 If you’re looking to escape from London for a weekend of fresh sea air, great food, culture and boutique shopping, look no further than the seaside city of Brighton.
-I spent most of my teenage years exploring everything Brighton has to offer and once I made the move to London, you’d find me regularly escaping to my old haunt, albeit to drink decent cocktails in bars rather than WKD on the beach!
+I spent most of my teenage years exploring everything Brighton has to offer and once I made the move to London, you’d find me regularly escaping to my old haunt.
+Albeit, to drink decent cocktails in bars rather than WKD on the beach!
 As someone who knows the city inside out, I have written the perfect guide to a weekend in Brighton.

 With frequent trains out of London Victoria or Blackfriars, you can be ambling down the hill to the iconic Brighton Pier in less than an hour.
 Check out Trainline and look for off peak ticket where one way can be as little as £13 from London.
 Alternatively, if you want to rent a car for more flexibility, it’ll take you roughly an hour and a half.
 If you do choose to drive however, be aware that parking can be a nightmare, especially on weekends.
-For convenience (cost and busyness aside) I’d recommend Churchill Square or the Train Station Car Park.
+For convenience, I’d recommend Churchill Square or the Train Station Car Park, although they are expensive.

 Where to stay in Brighton

 There are plenty of accommodation options to suit all budgets.
-My personal favourite is the boutique Brighton Harbour Hotel and Spa; the rooms are well appointed and affordable, and the underground spa is cosy and creative.
-The spa and gym complex is built within old historical smugglers’ tunnels and includes 6 treatment rooms using ESPA products, heated indoor pool, sauna, steam room, scandi-style hot tubs, hydrotherapy pool and gym.
-If you’re on a romantic weekend, book the ‘Private Grotto’, an intimate space designed for two with your own private hot tub, day bed and room service.
+My personal favourite is the boutique Brighton Harbour Hotel and Spa.
+The rooms are well appointed and affordable, and the underground spa is cosy and creative.
+The spa and gym complex is built within old historical smugglers’ tunnels.
+It includes 6 treatment rooms using ESPA products, heated indoor pool, sauna, steam room, scandi-style hot tubs, hydrotherapy pool and gym.
+If you’re on a romantic weekend, book the ‘Private Grotto’, an intimate space designed for two.
+You will have your own private hot tub, day bed and room service.
 The hotel offers spa breaks for one or two nights, perfect for a weekend visit.

-Alternatively, if you want something fancier, you can stay at the luxury historic Grand Hotel Brighton, which was established in 1869 and has recently had a new refurbishment and is in a great central location for exploring.
-The hotel has a 2AA rosette rated restaurant GB1 and offers a creative twist on the classic afternoon tea with a savoury seafood afternoon tea including smoked salmon sandwiches and fresh oysters.
+Alternatively, if you want something fancier, you can stay at the luxury historic Grand Hotel Brighton.
+Established in 1869, it has recently had a new refurbishment, and is in a great central location for exploring.
+The hotel has a 2AA rosette rated restaurant GB1 and offers a creative twist on the classic afternoon tea.
+Think savoury seafood afternoon tea, including smoked salmon sandwiches and fresh oysters!
 It’s ideal for an afternoon by the seaside.

 For those travelling solo, or on a tighter budget, check out Brighton YHA.
 Clean and comfortable, with friendly staff, this hostel is a stone’s throwaway from the pier and beach front.
 The hostel itself is in a pretty old building, and has wifi and an on site cafe and bar.
 Prices start around £18 for a dorm bed, with female only dorms available.
 They also do pleasant private rooms from around £50.